Vishfrendy/6005CEM_Security_Coursework2/README.md

 4. To view the codes, just right-click the desired PHP file, click on "Open with..." and select "Notepad++".
 If do not have Notepad++, can open with any other application that supports HTML, or PHP files such as Visual Studio or NetBeans.

 # Security
-1. Hashed Password and Security Key.
+1. Hashed Password and Hashed Security Key.
+2. Validation of Security Key.
+3. Preventing Duplicate Usernames and Emails.
+4. Protection Against SQL Injection.